tinystork/zeseestarstacker/README.md

 enabled when those header values are trustworthy.
 When disabled the solver performs a blind search centered only on the provided search radius.

+### Inter-Batch Reprojection with Constant WCS

+You can reproject each stacked batch without solving them all.
+Enable `reproject_between_batches` and set `solve_batches` to `false` so only the first batch is solved.
+Setting `freeze_reference_wcs` to `true` keeps that initial WCS for the rest of the run.
+Subsequent batches are reprojected using a new fixed-orientation grid so the image orientation stays constant and small rotation drifts are eliminated.

 ---

 ## Configuration (`seestar_settings.json`)